 Equity market valuations are now well below their long-run historical benchmarks and are once again compelling for investors.
 There will be ongoing elevated equity market volatility and markets continue to adjust to global growth downgrades and the uncertainties from US-China trade wars.
 Going forward, earnings will be expanding at a lower rate and the elevated market volatility is reflecting this.
 For the average Aussie investor, they would have at least 50% of their equity exposure in global equites.
 Over the long-run this is an ideal way to diversify your equity exposure into markets that offer growth in sectors not reflected locally.
 Home bias tends to work against you over time.

 Exposure to some global property and infrastructure via some well established funds will remain part of the asset allocation at much smaller weightings to fixed income and equities.
-Further, exposure to alternative such and private equity, venture capital and some well credentialed hedge fund managers are appropriate and all help diversify the asset allocation, particularly towards some non-listed exposure.
+Further, exposure to alternative such as private equity, venture capital and some well credentialed hedge fund managers are appropriate and all help diversify the asset allocation, particularly towards some non-listed exposure.

 For the year ahead market volatility is set to remain elevated.
 Your risk appetite and expected returns are important.
 This drives your asset allocation weighting across the various asset classes.
 It is behavioural therefore being aware of changing market conditions and knowing your risk tolerance is important.
 You need to sleep at night.